-Does your proposal involve Aboriginal research, as defined by SSHRC?
+Does your proposal involve Indigenous research, as defined by SSHRC?

-Select “Yes” if you wish to signal to the adjudication committee that your application should be reviewed in the context of SSHRC’s definition of Aboriginal research and its Guidelines for the Merit Review of Aboriginal Research.
+Select “Yes” if you wish to signal to the adjudication committee that your application should be reviewed in the context of SSHRC’s definition of Indigenous research and its Guidelines for the Merit Review of Indigenous Research.

 The information listed in this section has automatically been transferred from your CV.

 In order to change your family name or given name, you must contact email@example.com.
 To change your initials, you must return to the “My Account” section of your Portfolio and update the information.

 The “Organization” has automatically been transferred from the “Current Position” screen of your CV.
 If you wish to have a different affiliation on record for this application, click “List…” and make the necessary selections.

 Enter complete information about the organization that will administer the funds.
 If the organization with which you are affiliated is not a SSHRC eligible institution, the organization must meet the requirements to administer grants and awards, as outlined in the Institutional Eligibility Requirements for the Administration of Grants and Award, and must email firstname.lastname@example.org at least five business days prior to the application deadline to begin the eligibility process.